sqfoo/stldm_official/README.md

 This is the official code implementation of the paper [**STLDM: Spatio-Temporal Latent Diffusion Model for Precipitation Nowcasting**](https://openreview.net/forum?id=f4oJwXn3qg) submitted to TMLR.

+## 🎉🎉🎉 Updates 🎉🎉🎉

 It is glad to share with you all that.
 Now, **STLDM Demo** is live on [Hugging Face Space](https://huggingface.co/spaces/sqfoo/STLDM).
 Feel free to take a look and play with it.
-Here is a set of predictions:
+Here is a set of sample predictions:

 <img src='assets/sample_gif.gif' width=1000>